GirishAgarwal007/readonly/README.md

 - Step 4: Click on "Available plugins"
 - Step 5: Enter plugin name you want to install: "Email Extension Plugin" to enable the Email notification and "Slack Notification Plugin" to enable the Slack notification
 - Step 6: Select plugins and click on "install"
+- Step 7: Configure the Email notifications and Slack notifications in Jenkins system configurations.

+* You can read all about plugins at "https://plugins.jenkins.io/"

+## Nginx Configuration